“A masterfully written novel, alive and lyrical, a hypnotic rendering of the mess and tenderness of family life.”

 — Claire Lombardo, author of The Most Fun We Ever Had

-Reviews of Mother In the Dark
+Reviews of Mother in the Dark

 “Wrenching and poignant… Maiuri brings nuance to the heavy subject matter: inherited madness, fracturing family bonds, and resentment held in the body, balanced nicely with Anna’s strong narrative voice.
 Fans of Justin Torres’s We the Animals will find a lot to like.” — Publishers Weekly